eap314/EScript/README.md

 This is only source code.
 For a better download, download with the links below.

 The QLang interpreter is built both branched and branchless.
 If you do not know the pros and cons of branchless programming, [download branched](https://craft1c.net/QLang/branched).
-If you do want the slight optimizations, at the cost of slower updates, [download branchless](https://craft1c.net/QLang/branchless).
+If you do want the slight optimizations, at the cost of a longer time between updates, [download branchless](https://craft1c.net/QLang/branchless).